apollographql/apollo-server/packages/server/README.md

 * The GraphQL server for a [subgraph](https://www.apollographql.com/docs/federation/subgraphs/) in a federated supergraph
 * The gateway for a [federated supergraph](https://www.apollographql.com/docs/federation/)

 Apollo Server provides a simple API for integrating with any Node.js web framework or serverless environment.
-The `@apollo/server` package itself ships with a standalone zero-dependency web server, and a middleware implementation for [the Express web framework](https://expressjs.com/).
+The `@apollo/server` package itself ships with a minimally-configurable, standalone web server which handles CORS and body parsing out of the box.
 Integrations with other environments are community-maintained.

 Apollo Server provides: